AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/006-benji.md

 "We have dinner tonight.
 Me and him in his room.
 Let me take you there, you can shower, change and then you and he can sit down and talk."

-"I have nothing to change into, this is what I have."
-I said.
+"I have nothing to change into, this is what I have," I said.
 "I'm going to catch the next flight out.
 He obviously doesn't want me."

 "No."  Benji stood up and got in my face.
 "You will not go anywhere.
 I can make you stay."